zxsheather/vscode-acmoj/README.md

 ## Known Issues

-*   Webview styling is basic.
 *  Pagination for problemsets and submissions is not yet implemented (only shows the first page).
 *  Error handling can be improved for edge cases.
+*  kaTeX rendering redendered 2 times in the webview.

 ## Contributing